dannywillems/ocaml-cordova-plugin-list/README.md

 implemented with optional arguments and these arguments are at the end of the arguments list, so unit is often mandatory.

-As the OCaml interface is very closed to Javascript interface, no OCaml documentation is done yet. **Feel free to contribute**
+As the OCaml interface is very close to Javascript interface, no OCaml documentation is done yet. **Feel free to contribute**

 Bindings which don't have example application are not tested.
 Please give a